WinVector/Examples/UsingGeomStep/UsingGeomStep.md

 [`geom_step`](http://docs.ggplot2.org/current/geom_path.html) is an interesting geom supplied by the [R](https://cran.r-project.orgli) package [ggplot2](http://ggplot2.org).
 It is an appropriate rendering option for financial market data and we will show how and why to use it in this article.

 Let's take a simple example of plotting market data.
-In this case we are plotting the "ask price" (the publicly published price an item is available for purchase at a given time), the "bid price" (the publicly published price an item is available for sale at a given time), and "trades" (past purchases and sales).
+In this case we are plotting the "ask price" (the publicly published price an item is available for purchase at a given time), the "bid price" (the publicly published price an item can be sold for at a given time), and "trades" (past purchases and sales).

 Most markets maintain these "quoted" prices as an order book and the public ask price is always greater than the public bid price (else we would have a "crossed market").
 We can also track recent transactions or trades.
 Here is some example (made-up) data.